Baron Empain

 Baron Empain is a title of nobility of the Kingdom of Belgium.
 The title was created in 1907 by Leopold II of Belgium for Édouard Empain, a wealthy Belgian engineer, entrepreneur, financier and industrialist, as well as an amateur Egyptologist.
 The title is hereditary and descends to the senior male by agnatic primogeniture.

+The Baron Empain Palace in Heliopolis, Cairo, was renovated and opened to public June 30, 2020.